theveloper-ir/matomo-plugin-CaptchaHub/README.md

 ## Support

-For support, please contact us through the [GitHub repository page](GITHub.com/theveloper-ir/matomo-plugin-CaptchaHub).
+For support, please contact us through the [GitHub repository page](https://github.com/theveloper-ir/matomo-plugin-CaptchaHub/).
+And send direct any feedback to [theveloper.ir@gmail.com](mailto:theveloper.ir@gmail.com)

 ## License

 This plugin is licensed under the GPL V3+ License.

+## Contribute

+Feel free to create issues and pull requests.